arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### What's the interval

 The watchdog **timeout** *can* be set in ``config.json`` via ``Watchdog.Timeout`` (disabled by default).
 It must be set for the Software-Watchdog.
-If the value is ``null`` for the linux watchdog, the default timeout will be taken which is usually 16 seconds.
+If the value is ``null`` for the Linux watchdog, the default timeout will be taken which is usually 16 seconds.
 The **interval** is responsible for that the watchdog timeout doesn't run out which triggers a reboot.
 The **interval is set for half the timeout**.

 ## Installation

-To install this project you need a python-interpreter which support asynchronous programming.
+To install this project, you need a python-interpreter which support asynchronous programming.
 This should be working with Python >= 3.5.
 But take a look at curio's dependencies!
-Right now there is no wheel package available.
+There is no wheel package available.
 Usually you could install it with `python3.<version> -m pip install nmea_seatalk_multiplexer.<package_version>.whl`

-Right now though you need to copy theses project files to your target-machine and install the packages mentioned in [Dependencies](#Dependencies).
+Right now, though you need to copy theses project files to your target-machine and install the packages mentioned in [Dependencies](#Dependencies).
 Then start it as mentioned in [Invocation](#Invocation).

 ## Administrator